chrvadala/react-redux-boilerplate/README.md

 This project is a suggested React projects structure.

-It use the following technologies:
+It uses the following technologies:
  - React 15
  - Redux 5
  - Webpack 2